unbekanntes-pferd/dracoon-python-api/README.md

 from dracoon import core, users
 ```

-Modules are named after API endpoints (see documentation for further details).
+Modules are named after API endpoints (see documentation for further details).<br>
 _Exception: core module - this is required to create Dracoon object and to send authenticated requests to the API._

 * Object creation